carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   (scratch), and group (LDS) memory depending on if the address is within one of the aperture ranges.
-Flat access to scratch requires hardware aperture setup and setup in the kernel prologue (see :ref:`amdgpu-amdhsa-flat-scratch`).
-Flat access to LDS requires hardware aperture setup and M0 (GFX7-GFX8) register setup (see :ref:`amdgpu-amdhsa-m0`).
+Flat access to scratch requires hardware aperture setup and setup in the kernel prologue (see :ref:`amdgpu-amdhsa-kernel-prolog-flat-scratch`).
+Flat access to LDS requires hardware aperture setup and M0 (GFX7-GFX8) register setup (see :ref:`amdgpu-amdhsa-kernel-prolog-m0`).

   To convert between a private or group address space address (termed a segment address) and a flat address the base address of the corresponding aperture